Dynatrace/ace-box/user-skel/repos/hot-im/exercises/01-lab/README.md

 ## 1.2 Davis AI & Alerting

 As stated in the previous lab module, baselining will start right after installing the OneAgent.
 When heading to the Problems page in Dynatrace, you will see that, most probably, Problems have already been opened based on anomalies detected for your application.
-In this lab module, we will learn what those Problems or Gen3 alerts in Dynatrace are, how to filter for them and how to push them to external systems.
+In this lab module, we will learn what those Problems or alerts from Dynatrace are, how to filter for them and how to push them to external systems.

-#### 1.2.1 What is a Gen3 alert?
+#### 1.2.1 What is a Problem in Dynatrace?

-A Gen3 alert is a grouping of **all related events, with context, impact and root cause** details for a given anomaly in your monitoring environment, avoiding an alert storm.
+A Problem in Dynatrace is a grouping of **all related events, with context, impact and root cause** details for a given anomaly in your monitoring environment, avoiding an alert storm.

 In Dynatrace, this gets consolidated into **1 Problem card**.